wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/gcp-machine-image.md

 ## 6. Restart NGINX

-To apply the settings, restart NGINX:
+To apply the settings, restart NGINX on the Wallarm instance:

 ``` bash
 sudo systemctl restart nginx